totuni/esp-studio-examplesII/InputStreams/source/README.md

    - `Connector type`: The type is **MQTT Connector**.
    - `Mqtthost`: This is set to **test.mosquitto.org**, which specifies the public MQTT broker that is being used.
    - `Mqtttopic`: This is set to **ExampleforESP**, which is the topic that the connector subscribes to.
-   - `Mqttqos`: This is set to **0**, which means the Service level is set to fire and forget. <!-- please make sure this is technically accurate with how I've reworded it -->
+   - `Mqttqos`: This is set to **0**, which means the Service level is set to fire and forget.
    - `Mqttmsgtype`: This is set to **opaquestring**, which makes the connector treat incoming messages as a raw string.
 4. Click ![Output Schema](/EndtoEndExamples/onnx_voice_transcription/img/output-schema-icon.png "Output Schema").
 Fields include:
       - `key`: A unique identifier for each incoming message.
       - `topic`: The name of the MQTT topic on which the message was received.
-      - `message`: The payload of the message that is treated as an opaque string. <!--Should this be opaque OR string? -->
+      - `message`: The payload of the message that is treated as an opaque string.

 ### Use Case